-Azure Service Fabric is a Platform as a Service (PaaS) offering from Azure that is designed to facilitate development, deployment, and management of scalable and customizable applications which are targeted for the Microsoft Azure cloud platform alone.
+Azure Service Fabric is a Platform as a Service (PaaS) offering from Azure that is designed to facilitate development, deployment, and management of scalable and customizable applications that are targeted for the Microsoft Azure cloud platform alone.

 Fabric in this context tends to mean a Framework, hence Azure Service Fabric becomes Azure Service Framework.

-Azure Service Fabric can be well understood as a distributed systems platform which aims at ease of use during packaging, deploying and managing scalable and reliable microservices and containers.
+Azure Service Fabric can be well understood as a distributed systems platform that aims at ease of use during packaging, deploying and managing scalable and reliable microservices and containers.
 Azure Service Fabric allows individuals to build and run always-on, hyper-scale services using the exact same technology that powers Microsoft’s Cloud offerings.

 Azure’s Service Fabric aims at representing the next-generation platform to build and manage enterprise-class tier-1 cloud-scale applications that will run on containers.